-The most notable feature recently added is the ability to report things like a broken seat, or non functioning entertainment screen in flight, so that the ground mechanics and tech teams can readily hop on board and try to fix any issues in time for an on time departure.
+The most notable feature recently added is the ability to report things like a broken seat, or non functioning entertainment screen in flight, so that the ground mechanics and tech teams can prepare before the flight even lands, and quickly hop on board to fix any issues in time, for an on time departure.

 Personalising Journeys And Soft Touches

-In general, a cabin crew can’t see what you paid for an airline ticket, but they can see the type of fare you’re on – in other words, if you used points – and they can see your status with the airline, or if you are earning miles with another loyalty program instead.
+In general, a cabin crew can’t see what you paid for an airline ticket, but they can see the type of fare you’re on – in other words, if you used points.
+They can also see your status with the airline, or if you are earning miles with another loyalty program instead.

-A passenger at risk of a missed connection on Lufthansa, and virtually any other major airline can be informed on the plane of what to do and where to go – or if they will indeed miss a connection, which member of staff to see to pick up their new boarding passes.
+A passenger at risk of a missed connection on Lufthansa, and virtually any other major airline can be informed on the plane of what to do and where to go – or if they indeed miss a connection, which member of staff to see, to pick up new boarding passes.

-Virgin Atlantic has chosen to go a step further with a new system on their iPads.
+Virgin Atlantic has chosen to go a step further with a system on their iPads.
 If a customer filled out a survey after their outbound flight and any major issues were noted in the scores or feedback, this info is automatically populated to the cabin crew on the inbound flight.

-It automatically populated a message of congratulations for the crew member to read out, and before take off I had received a nice personalized interaction thanking me for my loyalty.
+It automatically populated a message of congratulations for the crew member to read out, and before take off I received a nice personalized interaction thanking me for my loyalty.

 Amusingly, it’s also known that British Airways and many other airlines make a customers “CIV” score available to cabin crew, which ranks a passenger on their value to the airline from 0 to 100, with 100 being the highest.